Vizuri/wildfly-admin-fun/readme.md

-# Wildfly Admin Examples
+# WildFly Admin Examples

+WildFly is an application server that was formerly known as JBoss AS.
-Here are some examples of deploying applications to Wildfly using several means, and includes some configuration tasks as well.
+The following are examples of deploying applications to WildFly using several means and includes some configuration tasks.

 The different task groups are sectioned off in **git** branches.